Hypertension - Diagnosis and Management

 - Key Recommendations

 - Ongoing Care

-This guideline provides recommendations on how to diagnose and manage hypertension (HTN) in adults aged ≥ 19 years.
-Outside the scope of this guideline is the management of secondary causes of HTN,* accelerated HTN, acute HTN in emergency settings, and in pregnant adults.
-The amount of randomized controlled trials informing care of the elderly with raised blood pressure is limited.
+This guideline provides recommendations on how to diagnose and manage hypertension (HTN) in adults.
+Management of secondary causes of HTN,* accelerated HTN, acute HTN in emergency settings, and HTN in pregnancy are out of scope.

 For an algorithm of this guideline, refer to Appendix A: Diagnosis and Management of Hypertension Algorithm.

 Hypertension is a modifiable risk factor for cardiovascular disease (CVD) and an important public health issue.